Cupid (2009 TV series)

-Cupid is an American comedy drama television series that aired on ABC from March 31 to June 16, 2009, and was broadcast Tuesdays at 10:02 PM Eastern/9:02 PM Central.
+Cupid is an American comedy drama television series; a mid-season replacement, it aired seven episodes on ABC from March 31 to June 16, 2009, and was broadcast Tuesdays at 10:02 PM Eastern/9:02 PM Central.
 The series is a remake of the network's 1998 series of the same name, and, like the earlier series, was created by Rob Thomas, with both versions centering on a man, who may or may not be the Roman god Cupid, who believes he must bring 100 couples together in order to return to Mount Olympus.
 The series stars Bobby Cannavale and is set in New York City, whereas the earlier series stars Jeremy Piven and is set in Chicago.
 Like the original series, the 2009 Cupid lasted only one season, and was canceled on May 19, 2009.

 Premise

-Like the 1998 series from which it draws inspiration, this series is about a larger-than-life character who may or may not be the Roman god of love—Cupid—sent to earth to bring one hundred couples together before he is allowed to return to Mount Olympus.
-Whether by fate or other circumstances, Trevor Pierce (Bobby Cannavale) is under the care of psychiatrist and self-help author Dr. Claire McCrae (Sarah Paulson) whose own work is often based in romantic relationships.
+Like the 1998 series from which it draws inspiration, this series is about a larger-than-life character who may or may not be the Roman god of love – Cupid – sent to earth to bring one hundred couples together before he is allowed to return to Mount Olympus.
+Whether by fate or other circumstances, Trevor Pierce is under the care of psychiatrist and self-help author Dr. Claire McCrae, whose own work is often based the study of romantic relationships.
 Claire's philosophy on true love is that it's the result of building friendship and compatibility.
 Trevor, by contrast, views it as heat and passion conquering all.